Adelgau/Website/README.md

 Inspired by the geniuses behind <a href="http://motherfuckingwebsite.com/">motherfuckingwebsite.com</a>

-The hacking project version January 2019
+- The hacking project, January 2019